petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-inventory-by-warehouse.md

 1. Click *Save* for each warehouse.

-1. Repeat these steps for all the other product variants (SKUs) associated for a product.
+1. Repeat these steps for other SKUs associated with the product.

 Each warehouse now has the correct quantity available for sale.

 ## Transferring Stock Between Warehouses

 You can transfer stock from one warehouse to another if a store has multiple warehouses.
-Inventory is tracked at the SKU level and reflected in the *Inventory* page.
+Inventory is tracked at the SKU level and reflected on the *Inventory* page.

 To transfer stock between warehouses: